Introduction to Agentic AI

 About This Overview

-This overview provides a comprehensive survey of Agentic AI — its origins, its architecture, its applications across business functions, and the governance frameworks required to deploy it responsibly.
+This book-length overview provides a comprehensive survey of Agentic AI — its origins, its architecture, its applications across business functions, and the governance frameworks required to deploy it responsibly.
 It is written for technology leaders, strategists, and practitioners who already understand generative AI and want to develop a rigorous understanding of what comes next: what agentic systems are, how they are built, how they fail, and what it takes to deploy them at scale.

 - Part 1 establishes the technical foundations — the history of generative AI, the economics of model deployment, and the emergence of multimodal capabilities.